Matzim/Anisotropic_Kuwahara_Filtering_with_OpenCV/README.md

 ![Tree](resources/example_tree.png "Tree")

 Apply the Kuwahara anisotrope filter to a stream of camera or images provided as input to the program.
-This project uses the OpenCV library.
+This project uses the OpenCV library to process images and retrieve images from the webcam.
 There are two versions of the code.
 One version uses OpenGL to have real-time processing.
 CMake is the build system of the project.
 ## Build from source